IULIAN-COSTEA/PA17_1/README.md

 # Call Center Marketing Campaign for a Bank

 ## Overview:
-In this practical application, your goal is to compare the performance of the classifiers we encountered in this section, namely K Nearest Neighbor, Logistic Regression, Decision Trees, and Support Vector Machines.
-We will utilize a dataset related to marketing bank products over the telephone.
+In this practical application, the goal is to compare the performance of the classifiers performances, namely K Nearest Neighbor, Logistic Regression, Decision Trees, and Support Vector Machines.
+I will utilize a dataset related to marketing bank products over the telephone.

 ### Dataset source location and context description:
 The dataset comes from the UCI Machine Learning repository [link](https://archive.ics.uci.edu/ml/datasets/bank+marketing).
 The data is from a Portugese banking institution and is a collection of the results of multiple marketing campaigns during a two years period.